petrsmid/unicredit-connector/README.md

 Connector to API of Unicredit Bank - for Common Banking Tasks
 =============================================================

 *Note: Contact me if you need help.
-I programmed the Unicredit API as well as this library.*
+I programmed both sides - the Unicredit API as well as this library.*

-The internet banking of Unicredit offers the possibility to connect to its API from an external program and perform usual banking tasks.
-The feature is called [BusinessNet Connect](http://www.unicreditbank.sk/sk/Firmy/Cash-management/Elektronicke-bankovnictvo/Businessnet-professional) and is available in Unicredit SK, CZ, SI, UA, RO and RU.
+The internet banking of Unicredit offers the possibility to connect to its API from an external program and perform usual banking tasks: send money, check actual balance, ...

+The API is called [BusinessNet Connect](http://www.unicreditbank.sk/sk/Firmy/Cash-management/Elektronicke-bankovnictvo/Businessnet-professional) and is available in Unicredit SK, CZ, SI, UA, RO and RU.
-The feature may be not publicly offered in all countries however the bank may provide it on your request.
-Countries with official support and documentation: SK, CZ.
+(The feature may be not publicly offered in all countries however the bank may provide it on your request.
+Countries with official support and documentation: SK, CZ.)

 This library was tested against Unicredit SK.

 It provides API for:

  - payments (domestic payments, foreign payments, sepa, ...)
- - reading actual ballance
+ - reading actual balance
  - reading payment history

-This library supports payments and ballance.
+This library supports payments and balance.
 The payment history is not currently supported. (feel free to add the support)

 The Unicredit API
 =================